gryphonshafer/pnwquizzing/docs/_archive/best_practices/quizmasters.md

 ## Rules and Material Acquaintance

 All quizmasters must be thoroughly acquainted with all rules relevant to the conduct of quizzes.
-This includes but is not limited to any and all governing rule books, district-specific rules, and local policies.
+This includes but is not limited to any and all governing rule books, region-specific rules, and local policies.
 A quizmaster should know the relevant, current rules sufficient enough to accurately describe them without reference to documentation.

 All quizmasters should be acquainted enough with the season's material such that they recognize unique phrases throughout.